-For the region $R=\bar{R}_{m,n;t}$ (assuming $m \leq n$), we consider the cases when $t=m-k$ or $m-k+1$, that is, we delete the staircase of maximal sizes from the corner.
-See Figure \ref{fig.removemaximal1} for a maximal $I_5$-avoiding $(0,1)$-fillings of the $9 \times 12$ rectangle with the staircase of size $4$ removed from its lower right corner.
+For the region $R=\bar{R}_{m,n;t}$ (assuming $m \leq n$), we consider the cases when $t=m-k$ or $m-k+1$, that is, we delete the staircase of maximal size from the corner.
+See Figure \ref{fig.removemaximal1} for a maximal $I_5$-avoiding $(0,1)$-filling of the $9 \times 12$ rectangle with the staircase of size $4$ removed from its lower right corner.

 To prove Theorem \ref{thm3}, we need the following determinant evaluation presented by Krattenthaler; we combine two equalities and set $q=1$ in \cite[Theorem 30]{Det1}. \begin{lemma}[Krattenthaler \cite{Det1}] Let $d$ be a nonnegative integer, and let $L_1,L_2,\dots,L_d$ and $A$ be indeterminates.
 Set $c \in \{0,1\}$.
 Then